 Berks County appears to be recovering from the national recession of 2008-09, with an unemployment rate and an employment-to-population ratio that are slightly outperforming Pennsylvania and nation.
 However, there also are a few warning signs, including an average salary increase that is smaller than both the state and national level, and relatively high spending by county government and schools.

 Unemployment rates are a timely indicator of changes in the local employment landscape.
-In 2017, Berks County’s unemployment rate was 4.6%, slightly lower than Pennsylvania and similar to the nation.
+In 2018, Berks County’s unemployment rate was 4.2%, slightly lower than Pennsylvania and similar to the nation.
 This was down from a post-recession peak of 8.7% in 2010.
-However, the 2017 rate was 0.7 percentage points higher than in 2000.
+This was the third year of a rate decline.

 The employment-to-population ratio also offers an indicator of the availability of work in a region.
-The ratio Berks was 77% in 2017, slightly higher than Pennsylvania and the nation.
-Between 2000 and 2017, the county’s ratio peaked at 80% in 2000 and dropped as low as 73% in 2009.
+The ratio Berks was 78% in 2018, slightly higher than Pennsylvania and 17 points higher than the nation.
+Between 2000 and 2018, the county’s ratio peaked at 80% in 2000 and dropped as low as 73% in 2009.

 Employment changes by sector paint a picture of the county’s changing economy.
 The total number of jobs in Berks County increased 12% from 2001 to 2019, but the Professional and Business Services sector grew 32% during this period, while Manufacturing jobs declined 16%.
 Trade, Transportation and Utilities was up slightly, by 4%.